velosomarcus/file-server-api/README.md

 ## Install

-These instructions assume you already have Python3 installed on you machine.
+These instructions assume that you already have Python3 installed on you machine.

 ```bash
 git clone https://github.com/velosomarcus/upload-download-files.git